 What is the Northern Ireland Youth Assembly?

-This is your chance to be a member of the first ever Northern Ireland Youth Assembly.
-It is an exciting opportunity for 90 young people aged 13 to 17 years old.The Northern Ireland Assembly makes laws about things like education, health, transport and the environment.
+The Northern Ireland Youth Assembly will include 90 young people aged 13 to 17 years old.The Northern Ireland Assembly makes laws about things like education, health, transport and the environment.
 Members of the Youth Assembly will have a unique opportunity to share their views and directly influence decisions taken by the Northern Ireland Assembly.

 The Youth Assembly members will discuss the issues that they think are important and put forward their ideas.
 All the members will meet together twice a year in Parliament Buildings in meetings chaired by the Speaker of the Northern Ireland Assembly.
 They will also meet more regularly in smaller groups (committees) throughout the year to discuss the issues and their views in greater detail.
 Those meetings may take place in Parliament Buildings or at other places in Northern Ireland.